-To see if you're qualified, take a look at some of the FAQs for affordable housing.
+To see if you're qualified, take a look at some of the FAQs for affordable housing below.

 What is HHFDC?

 The HHFDC or Hawaii Housing Finance and Development Corporation is the agency that oversees all of the affordable housing in Hawaii.
-They also oversee the financing and development of the affordable of the actual affordable housing units as well.
+They also oversee the financing and development of the actual affordable housing units as well.

 What are the benefits of HHFDC's Affordable Housing?